novianggita/Dashboard-Development/README.md

 6. Focus on customer shopping behavior in each country.
 Conduct market segmentation analysis to understand customer preferences based on their country.
 The results of this analysis can serve as a guideline for targeted product innovations that meet market needs.
 7. Provide rewards (ex. discounts) for customers with the highest total spending.
 8. Offer top-selling products to customers with the lowest purchases or spending by analyzing past transaction data to understand their preferences and offering similar products.

+If you have any suggestions or feedback, please don't hesitate to contact to me in direct message on Email or LinkedIn: noviaanggita047@gmail.com or https://www.linkedin.com/in/novia-anggita-aprilianti/

+#powerbi #power-bi #dashboard #data-visualization #data-visualization-dashboard #sales-performance